Lego Star Wars: The Video Game: Characters

 Lego Star Wars contains a total of 59 playable characters for LEGO Star Wars; 56 in the GameCube, PS2, Xbox, and PC versions.
 The three missing are Gungan, Tusken Raider, and STAP, playable in the GBA version, though the Gungan and STAP are only available through cheat codes.
 The playable characters are modeled like actual Lego parts and, on dying, they fall to pieces and also lose studs.
 There is a wide variety of characters included in the game, all of which are unlocked by completing levels or by purchasing them at Dexter's Diner.
 Characters are divided into groups according to certain skills.
 For instance, Jedi and Sith can double-jump, use lightsabers, and have control of The Force, which they can use to activate or lift Lego objects or defeat certain enemies.
-Darth Maul has a double-ended lightsaber which improves his defence from laser fire.
+Darth Maul has a double-ended lightsaber which improves his defense from laser fire.
 Jar Jar Binks, General Grievous and his bodyguard have the super-jump, which allows them to reach obstacles that the Jedi and Sith can not jump to.
 Characters like Padmé Amidala and clone troopers, who carry blasters, have the ability to grapple to reach higher places.
 Droids, while unarmed, can travel through the game without being intentionally attacked by enemy characters.
 Protocol droids and astromech droids can open special doors.
 Characters such as Boba Fett and Young Anakin can fit into tight places.
 Every character, other than the PK Droid, Gonk Droid (whose only ability is that they are never killed by enemies), and Chancellor Palpatine, has a special ability.

-Unlocked characters can be imported into the game's sequel, Lego Star Wars II: The Original Trilogy, as an extra called "use old save", which costs 250,000 Lego Studs, and can be used in its character creator function.
+Unlocked characters can be imported into the game's sequel, Lego Star Wars II: The Original Trilogy, as an extra called "Use Old Save", which costs 250,000 Lego Studs, and can be used in its character creator function.

-Because the game is based on the Prequel Trilogy (1999, 2002, 2005), Luke Skywalker, Han Solo, Lando Calrissian and other characters from the original Star Wars Trilogy (1977, 1980 and 1983) are not shown, and appear in the sequel Lego Star Wars II: The Original Trilogy.
+Because the game is based on the prequel trilogy (1999, 2002, 2005), Luke Skywalker, Han Solo, Lando Calrissian and other characters from the original Star Wars trilogy (1977, 1980 and 1983) are not shown, and appear in the sequel Lego Star Wars II: The Original Trilogy.
 However, if the player unlocks the last level (an episode 4 preview), Darth Vader, a stormtrooper, a rebel trooper and Princess Leia become available.
-Original trilogy characters Chewbacca, Obi-Wan Kenobi, Yoda, Darth Sidious, C-3PO, and R2-D2 are unlockable in the game since they appear in the prequel trilogy also.
+Original trilogy characters Chewbacca, Obi-Wan Kenobi, Yoda, Darth Sidious, C-3PO, and R2-D2 are unlockable in the game since they also appear in the prequel trilogy.

+None of the characters (with the exception of astromech droids) actually speak in Lego Star Wars: The Video Game.
+They only mumble and grunt.
+This was carried over to Lego Star Wars II: The Original Trilogy, Lego Star Wars: The Complete Saga, and Lego Star Wars III: The Clone Wars.
+Lego Star Wars: The Skywalker Saga includes "Mumble Mode", an extra feature allowing players to switch between the game's original voice acting and having the characters mumble and grunt, akin to the style of older Lego Star Wars video games.